-This course is designed to provide delegates with a detailed and up-to-date overview of refinery and petroleum products quality specifications, blending, mixing, optimization, operational planning, quality control and profitability.
-It covers the general and organic chemistry and physical and chemical properties of hydrocarbons and petroleum cuts; the petroleum and main non-energy products including the different refinery process technologies; the chemical used in refinery processes; and the product blending, troubleshooting refinery operations and practical problems.
+This course is designed to provide delegates with a detailed and up-to-date overview of refinery and petroleum products specifications, blending, mixing, optimization, operational planning, quality control and profitability.
+It covers the general and organic chemistry and physical and chemical properties of hydrocarbons and petroleum cuts; the petroleum and main non-energy products including the different refinery process technologies; the chemical used in processes; product refinery and the troubleshooting refinery operations and practical problems.